oliburt/sockets-messenger-frontend/README.md

 ```
 npm start
 ```
-*The frontend has been configured to to send requests to the live backend.
+*The frontend has been configured to send requests to the live backend.
 In order to change the endpoint to something else look in /src/adapaters/BackendAdapter.js and change the base urls to your choosing.*

 ## Main Features